jonathandannel/seven/README.md

+# 7GUIs: A GUI Programming Benchmark
+This is my implementation of the (https://eugenkiss.github.io/7guis/)[7GUIs].

 ### Development mode
 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: